Texas Lt. Gov. Dan Patrick Says Fewer Doors In Schools Will Prevent Shootings, Fire Safety Experts Appalled

 — Shareblue Media (@Shareblue) May 20, 2018

 Despite Dan Patrick’s suggestion that schools need fewer doors, gun reform advocates have continued their push to implement measures like universal background checks and a nationwide minimum age to purchase firearms, especially on semi-automatic weapons.
-The student accused of carrying out the school shooting in Texas allegedly used a shotgun and a.38 revolver, both of which he had taken from his father.
+The student accused of carrying out the school shooting in Texas allegedly used a shotgun and a 0.38 revolver, both of which he had taken from his father.
 Both guns were purchased legally.